 I'll be honest with you, I know this is nearly the last photo, but Sifu Wong is among the best Wing Chun instructors in the world today.
 Among the 8 schools I visited, he was the most humble and welcoming.
 I know that sounds normal, but in Hong Kong, Sifus are very suspicious of visitors!
 I'm not joking, it's just like in the movies!
 I can't tell you how many schools I went to and was turned away or was only allowed to train elementary movements because they didn't know me or was bitter toward my lineage of Wing Chun.
 It's crazy, but Sifu Wong was not like that and his students were extremely helpful.
 I learned a lot from them about structure, alignment, trapping, and getting to the centerline.
 Thank you, Sifu Wong!

-These are all founding members and have been with the school since the beginning.
+Although I'd been teaching for years, I opened Chesapeake JKD Academy in 2019.
+We teach Jeet Kune Do to small groups and now, through the JKD Process, we've been able to share this incredible art with students all over the world.
+These are all founding members and have been with our local school since the beginning.
 Really can't say enough about these guys.
 Not pictured here, but still founders are James, Kane, Ben, Nick, Michael, Marlon, Daniel, Melvin, Malachi, and Josh.
 They train hard, but most importantly, we're all family.
 That's what makes our group what it is.
 In the words of Bruce, "Under the sky, under the heavens, there is but one family."
 That's what our JKD is all about, dedication, family and community.